EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

    Also requires :ref:`macrodrivers_path<preset-macro>`.

 timeslice_shares_path
    Optional csv file giving shares per timeslice.
+   The timeslice share definition needs to have a consistent number of timeslices as the sectoral level time slices.
 Requires :ref:`macrodrivers_path<preset-consumption>`.

 filters: